mcducx/converter-photo-esp32-8048S070C-photo-frame/README.md

 ---

-**Image Converter** - batch image processing made simple.
+**ImageFlow** - batch image processing made simple.
 Convert, resize, and optimize your images with intelligent automation and extensive format support.